 Toyota is a Japanese multinational automotive manufacturer headquartered in Tokyo.
 Toyota’s corporate structure consists of roughly 340,000 employees.
 It is also one of the top 10 companies in the world when measured by total revenue.
 Competition for jobs is fierce and the recruitment process is very demanding.
 Read the text below, and use the tools recommended to prepare and perform beyond expectations throughout the Toyota recruitment process.
-It is all in your hands now.

 At this stage you will be asked fill in the online application form.
 Make sure you give all the necessary information, as this will form a basis for any future references.
 Do spend some extra time to make sure that this form will reflect both – you as a person, but also as an ideal candidate according to what Toyota are looking for.